Jeanjohnsen/Lactate-J/readme.md

 # License

 This project is licensed under a custom license for use strictly as part of a Software as a Service (SaaS) offering provided by the copyright holder.
-For any usage outside of the permissions granted, please contact [Your Name or Company] at [Your Contact Information].
+For any usage outside of the permissions granted, please contact me at Jeanjohnsen@pm.me.